CLTCC-bryanbroussard99/UnattendedInstall/README.md

 A clean installation of Windows.
 You can do this on real hardware or on a virtual machine.
-We're using VirtualBox. https://www.virtualbox.org/wiki/Downloads
+We're using VirtualBox. https://www.virtualbox.org/wiki/Downloads Packet Tracer is not available through winget.
+You will need to install it separately. - https://skillsforall.com/resources/lab-downloads (login required(

 Step 1: Setting up the Windows installation